 Local Government Elections are held every four years.
-However, in response to the COVID-19 pandemic, the NSW Government postponed the 2020 election for 12 months.
+However, in response to the COVID-19 pandemic, the NSW Government postponed the 2020 election for 12 months, but due to the current COVID-19 situation the election had been postponed for another three (3) months.

-The Local Government Elections will now be held 4 September 2021.
+The Local Government Elections will now be held on Saturday 4 December 2021.

 As advised by the Office of Local Government (OLG), the postponement will not affect the timing of future council elections, and the subsequent ordinary government elections will still proceed in September 2024.
 (Circular Details: 20-25 / 29 June 2020 / A706318).